-Schools will biannually review their discipline data and submit a written report to the District and the Board of Education.
+Schools will biannually review their discipline data and submit a written report to the District and the Board of Education, which will be accessible to the public posted to the District's website.
 Schools and the District will make the following data and reports publicly available.
 Based on the review, schools will make changes to their implementation of the Code of Conduct consistent with the intent of this and other policies.
+June 20, 2024 Amended Date 51